bananatime/porth/README.md

 2. To run test client enter "http://localhost:3000" in your browser.
 This will call an API URL/testroute request.
 3. To stop porth use Ctrl+c

-To deploy porthjs on cloud change "porth.listen(3000);" in porth.js file to "porth.listen(3000, host name);"
+To deploy porthjs on cloud change "porth.listen(3000);" in porth.js file to "porth.listen(3000, yourcloudhostname);"

 ====